philsupertramp/blog/src/notes/weedar.md

 Hence, I figured I will build a "smart" ventilation system, with sensors and some other things!

 Here's the plan
-1. We need to gather data:
+1. We need to gather environment data about
-  1. Humidity
+    - Humidity
-  2. Temperature
+    - Temperature
 2. add ventilator
 3. Analyze data after adding the ventilator
 4. Improve ventilation if needed